plone/training/gatsby/transformerplugins.rst

 We want to create a blog, so we need to edit our `pages/index.js` to list all blogposts with these informations:

-- total number of posts
+- Total number of posts
-- for each post: title, date and description
+- For each post: title, date and description

 Hints: try to play a bit with the `allMarkdownRemark` query and see how to retrieve all required informations.